keystonejs/keystone-5/docs/guides/road-map.md

 # Roadmap

-> **Warning:** Keystone 5 has officially moved into active maintenance mode, but you can still use it in production.
-For the latest on where Keystone is headed see the [Keystone Next Roadmap](http://next.keystonejs.com/roadmap).
+> **Warning:** Keystone 5 has officially moved to maintenance only.
+For the latest release of Keystone please visit the [Keystone website](http://next.keystonejs.com/).